Sash1miboy/Babon/README.md

 type

-yarn or npm (for downloading all the dependecies)
+yarn (for downloading all the dependecies)

 yarn run dev